 Controversial filmmaker Deepa Mehta, is one of the most respected female filmmakers in the world.
 She's born in India and grew up in New Delhi, but actually has spent much of her professional career working and living in Canada.
-She's not a member of the more world-renowned Bollyhood movie system, known for musicals, and more broader popular Indian film, when she tackles the Indian side of her background Mehta tackles subjects tackles subject that go up and down the socioeconomical, the political, the religious, the emotional, and the traditional.
+She's not a member of the more world-renowned Bollyhood movie system, known for musicals, and more broader popular Indian film, when she tackles the Indian side of her background Mehta tackles subjects tackles subject that go up and down the socioeconomical, the political, the religious, the emotional, and the traditional ladders.
 Her most noted works is a three-part trilogy of Indian films based on the three elements “Fire,” “Earth,” and “Water.”
-(I've seen it called both the India Trilogy and the Element Trilogy; I'm used to calling it the India Trilogy) “Fire,” takes place in modern day and details the secret relationship between two long-suffering wives of Hindu men in Calcutta, becoming the first Indian film about lesbians, which apparently at the time of it's release in the mid'90s the concept of a gay romance that there was so no naturally Indian language that had a word for it.
-That film was definitely controversial although it's definitely of the trilogy.
+(I've seen it called both the India Trilogy and the Element Trilogy; I'm used to calling it the India Trilogy) “Fire,” takes place in modern day and details the secret relationship between two long-suffering wives of Hindu men in Calcutta.
+It's noted for being the first Indian film about lesbians, which apparently at the time of it's release in the mid'90s the concept of a gay romance was so taboo that the Hindu language didn't have a word for it.
+That film was definitely controversial although it's definitely the weakest of the trilogy.

 There’s a little bit “Au Revoir, Les Enfants,” here when Lenny’s complete trust in people causes her to make a possibly fatal error at an incredibly bad time.
 The movie’s climax however is set up well, outlining the climate of the mood in the country at the time, showing mass migrations, and outlandish behavior done for protection, like when Lenny’s young friend Papoo (Roshan Banu) is married to a middle-aged man, (Veer Prakash Nayar), or when a Hindu man converts to Muslim, circumcision and all, so he can stay in what’s about to become Pakistan.